 8. Outline your plan's contributors and their responsibilities.

 With your marketing plan fully fleshed out, it's time to explain who's doing what.
 You don't have to delve too deeply into your employees' day-to-day projects, but it should be known which teams and team leaders are in charge of specific content types, channels, KPIs, and more.

 Ready to make your own marketing plan?
-Get started using this free template and take some inspiration from the real examples below.
+Get started using this free template.

 Build out your marketing plan with this free template.